btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 ./btcpay-admin.sh reset-server-policy
 ```

 Head back to your BTCPay Server and click on the "Register" button which should now be enabled.
 In case you don't see the Register link in the menu, that's probably because of the caching.
-Restart your btcpay with `btcpay-restart.sh`.
+Restart your BTCPay Server with `btcpay-restart.sh`.

 Next, add the newly registered user `newadmin@example.com` as an admin: